alexxGmZ/Web_Development_Project/README.md

 * XAMPP for Linux

 __Rules for Maintaining This Project__
-* Use TABS for indention for uniformity in all editors that uses TABS
+* Use TABS for indention for uniformity in all editors that uses TABS, do not convert tabs to spaces.
-* Follow Proper indention formatting
+* Follow Proper indention formatting.
-* Code readability is priority, "It's okay to be buggy as long as readable"
+* Code readability is priority, "It's okay to be buggy as long as readable".
+* Push changes in the ```testing``` branch because ```main``` is for production only, which means it should be stable and has little bugs.

 __Database Name:__ article_site
 __Table/s:__